aheze/SupportDocs/Sample-FastFood/HowToPrepareRamen.md

 ---
-title: How to prepare pamen
+title: How to prepare ramen
 tags: fastFood
 ---